eschen42/w4mclassfilter_galaxy_wrapper/README.md

 ### Changes in version 0.98.8

 #### New features
-* The tool now appears in Galaxy with a new, more representative name: "W4m Data Subset"
+* The tool now appears in Galaxy with a new, more representative name: "W4m Data Subset".
+(Earlier versions of this tool appeared in Galaxy with the name "Sample Subset".)
+* Option was added to log-transform data matrix values.
+* Output datasets are named in conformance with the W4m convention of appending the name of each preprocessing tool to the input dataset name.
+* Superflous "Column that names the sample" input parameter was eliminated.
 * Some documentation was updated or clarified.
-* There are no functional changes.

 #### Internal modifications
 * None